ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 2. By label/name
 3. By a condition

-To access elements in a series by integer position, use `iloc`:
+To access elements in a series by integer position, use `.iloc`:

 ```{code-cell}
 bill_value.iloc[5]
 ```

-Using `iloc` is extensible to sequences of values:
+Using `.iloc` is extensible to sequences of values:

 ```{code-cell}
 bill_value.iloc[[5, 15, 25, 35]]